-As the average size of web and mobile applications is slowly but sure grows, QA specialists are having to spend more and more time manually testing new code.
-Unfortunately, many developers are dealing with this problem by running necessary, but expensive, tests less frequently.
+As the average size of the web and mobile applications is slowly but surely grows, QA specialists are having to spend more and more time manually testing new code.
+Unfortunately, many developers are dealing with this problem by running necessary, but expensive tests less frequently.
 The result is lower-quality products that require high-cost rounds of bug-fixing in the later stages of the development process.

 Automated testing may be the best solution if you:

-want to reduce the cost of future changes to your system (i.e. planning to develop your system in a future)
+- want to reduce the cost of future changes to your system (i.e. planning to develop your system in the future);

 So How Does Automated Software Testing Work?